 What people are saying:

-Dr. Mooney’s latest acquisition is “Peat”, the Iron Age Bog Mummy.
-Dig into his fascinating history, as the doctor brings to the surface a story that will BOGgle the mind.
-This intriguing adventure wades into the murky depths to reveal human sacrifice, ritual and death that were a part of the fabric of the Iron Age culture.
+Dr. Mooney’s latest acquisition is “Peat”, an Iron Age Bog Mummy.
+Dig into his fascinating history, as the doctor brings to the surface a story that will boggle the mind!
+Delve into the enigmatic depths of this captivating adventure, as it unravels the tales of human sacrifice, ritual, and death that were intricately woven into the very fabric of Iron Age culture.